kozec/sc-controller/actions.md

 # Actions

-#### key(key1 [, key2 = None, minustrigger = -16383, plustrigger = 16383 ])
+### button(button1 [, button2 = None, minustrigger = -16383, plustrigger = 16383 ])
-- For button, simply maps to 'key1' press.
+- For button, simply maps to 'button1' press.
-- For stick or pad, when it is moved over 'minustrigger', 'key1' is pressed;
+- For stick or pad, when it is moved over 'minustrigger', 'button1' is pressed;
-  When it is moved back, 'key1' is released.
-Similary, 'key2' is pressed and released when stick (or finger on pad) moves over 'plustrigger' value
+  When it is moved back, 'button1' is released.
+Similary, 'button2' is pressed and released when stick (or finger on pad) moves over 'plustrigger' value
-- For trigger, when trigger value goes over 'plustrigger', 'key2' is pressed;
+- For trigger, when trigger value goes over 'plustrigger', 'button2' is pressed;
-  then, when trigger value goes over 'minustrigger', 'key2' is released and replaced with 'key1'.
-Whatever keypress was emulated by trigger, it is released when trigger is released.
+  then, when trigger value goes over 'minustrigger', 'button2' is released and replaced with 'button1'.
+Whatever button was emulated by trigger, it is released when trigger is released.

-  Note that 'key2' is optional.
+  Note that 'button2' is always optional.

 ### mouse(axis [, speed = 1, acceleration = 0 ])